dyne/docs/src/dynebolic/docs/developers.md

 Each command will take a moment to complete and be quite verbose.
 Don't fear it.
 It might look scary, but your computer is talking to you, so listen!

 Once you have ran all of the four commands, there will be a new file in your local repository called `dynebolic.iso`.
-This is an image of the dyne:bolic install disk.
+This is an image of the dynebolic install disk.

 You can now test it by running:

 5. `make qemu`

-This will start a virtual environement in which dyne:bolic will boot.
+This will start a virtual environement in which dynebolic will boot.
 If everything was made correctly, you will see the grub menu.
 Pick the first entry.

 <figure markdown="span">
   ![Image title](./images/grub.webp)